mhagger/cvs2svn/README.md

 want to use the master version (which is usually quite stable).
 To do so, use Git to clone the repository, and run it straight from the working copy.

+This repository contains a `Dockerfile` that can be used to create a docker image in which cvs2svn can be run.
+(It has some dependencies that are no longer easily installable, so this is probably the easiest way to run cvs2svn.)